Categories

 Yes, in our case, the practical solution would be to update the floor… to build value in the largest investment my husband and I have ever made.
 But we also know that paying for a new floor will only defer our creative goals.
 In other words, practicality has its limits and we have quite a dream: one month in Greece next summer.

 My husband and I are travelling to Skopelos, a Greek island in the Sporades archipelago east of the mainland.
 Here, my husband will work a three-week residency at The Skopelos Foundation for the Arts.
-I, on the other hand, plan to develop a new direction in my writing while lingering on the island for an extended time.
+I, on the other hand, plan to experiment with a new writing genre (travel writing) while lingering on the island for an extended time.

 Photo: Dimitris Vetsikas on Pixabay